Kotlin/KEEP/proposals/context-sensitive-resolution.md

 ## Abstract

-We propose an improvement of the name resolution rules of Kotlin based on the expected type of the expression.
+We propose an improvement of the name resolution rules of Kotlin based on the context surrounding them, including the expected type for expressions.
 The goal is to decrease the amount of qualifications when the type of the expression is known.

 ## Table of contents